 It started to seep into the core of who I was; a failure.
 I believed it.
 After all, it came from someone close to me, someone I trusted.

 It wasn’t just those words by themselves, but the cutting remarks that would come from this person from that point onward.
-But these words they spoke, you’re a failure, were the most damaging because they summed up everything this person would ever make me believe about myself.
+However, the words ‘you’re a failure’ were by far the most damaging because they summed up everything this person would ever make me believe about myself over the years.